 What to Pack for a Family Ski Trip to La Thuile Italy

-Heading to La Thuile or any Italian ski resort with kids?
+Heading to La Thuile or any Italian ski resort with kids? wondering what to pack for a family ski trip?
 Here’s our practical, realistic family packing list — ski gear, clothing, accessories, and little extras that make your trip stress-free.

 Ski Gear Essentials: